wacncontent/CustomizeTool/removeCommentOutput2/articles/batch/batch-quota-limit.md

 ## View Batch quotas

-View your Batch account quotas in the [Azure preview portal](https://manage.windowsazure.cn).
+View your Batch account quotas in the [Azure Management Portal](https://manage.windowsazure.cn).

-1. In the preview portal, click **Batch accounts** and then the name of your Batch account.
+1. In the Management portal, click **Batch accounts** and then the name of your Batch account.

 2. On the account blade, click **Settings** > **Properties**.